 In this instance, a break of the downtrend channel to the upside around the beginning of 2016 sparked a multi-month bull market which has held trendline support ever since the initial move (meaning it remains intact today).
 Again, these are very informative, yet easy to implement and interpret, tools that can provide invaluable insights into how you should be positioned in a given market.

 Before we delve deeper into this topic we must warn you that there are literally hundreds of different indicators, all of which examine the market in a slightly different way.
-For our purposes, which indicator is used will be less important than being able to recognize the trend and identify what are know as "divergence" patterns.
+For our purposes, which indicator is used will be less important than being able to recognize the trend and identify what are known as "divergence" patterns.
 This is due to the fact that each indicator is calculated differently, but they all tell essentially the same story.

 Below we will be showing some examples of what are some of the most popular and applicable indicators for active traders.
 We will start with the MACD as it is probably the most popular indicator these days.
 The MACD consists of two lines and a histogram.
 You can interpret this indicator in a number of ways.
 First, when the shorter MA line crosses over the longer MA line it means that a reversal could be occurring.
-Next, a zero-line crossover can be interpreted just like any other crossover in that when zero is crossed coming from the downside to the upside, this is a bullish confirmation (and vise versa).
+Next, a zero-line crossover can be interpreted just like any other crossover in that when zero is crossed coming from the downside to the upside, this is a bullish confirmation (and vice versa).

 Additionally, when the MACD is trending with the overall market price then the current trend is being confirmed by MACD.
 On the other hand, a divergence between market price and the indicator signals that a change in pattern is occurring and a reversal in trend is becoming more likely.

-Next we show the Relative Strength Index (RSI) which is interpreted the same way as MACD, except that the RSI adds numerical values to overbought and oversold levels.
-You can see on the chart below that as the RSI moves closer to oversold territory (20 and below) at least a minor rally ensues, and when the market is approaching overbought (over 80) a pullback materializes.
+Next, we show the Relative Strength Index (RSI) which is interpreted the same way as MACD, except that the RSI adds numerical values to overbought and oversold levels.
+You can see on the chart below that as the RSI moves closer to the oversold territory (20 and below) at least a minor rally ensues, and when the market is approaching overbought (over 80) a pullback materializes.

 Lastly are indications of volume, the main one being a simple running total of exchange volumes known as "volume".
 There are also volume indicators which account proportionally for buying and selling volume, one of the most popular of which is the A/D line (Accumulation/Distribution line).
 Like momentum, the main thing to keep an eye out for here is divergences from the prevailing price trend as this is a sign that there may be more or less conviction behind a move than it would appear on the surface.
 We can see an example of this, as well as examples of the A/D line and volume profile, on the chart below.

-Notice that volume is certainly confirming the uptrend that began in the Fall of 2015, and volume profile has a fairly nice rounded structure to it.
+Notice that volume is certainly confirming the uptrend that began in the Fall of 2015, and the volume profile has a fairly nice rounded structure to it.
 Additionally, the A/D line is now confirming the uptrend as well, whereas earlier in the cycle we saw a big negative divergence that was cleaned up during the pullback in June of this year.